Transverse Momentum Dependent Gluon Distribution within High Energy Factorization at Next-to-Leading Order: Evolution

 At first sight, the poles at $z=0$ and $z=1$ are therefore indeed well separated.
 With the rapidity of the produced gluon equal to $\eta_l = \ln \frac{|\qt - \kt| z}{(1-z) q^-}$, the above integral can be however rewritten as

 where we re-inserted the previously removed regulators $\rho, \sigma$ as cut-offs on the rapidity integral.
 As for the real part of the 1-loop BFKL kernel within the high energy effective action, see \cite{Hentschinski:2011tz,Chachamis:2012cc,Hentschinski:2020rfx} for an explicit construction, the above expression is proportional to an integral which extends over the entire range of rapidity.
-In contrast to the derivation of the BFKL kernel, the above integral is now being divided into a `soft' and a `hard' part,
+In contrast to the derivation of the BFKL kernel, the above integral is however split up into a `soft' and a `hard' part,

 where the distinction into `soft' and `hard' is essentially achieved through the virtual corrections.
 As a consequence -- while we somehow agree with \cite{Xiao:2017yya} that both pieces are well separated -- care is needed to avoid overlap between both contributions.
-In particular, a gluon with a certain fixed rapidity, may be either counted as soft or hard but never as both.
+In particular, a gluon with a certain fixed rapidity may be either counted as soft or hard but never as both.
 At the same time, `gaps' in rapidity should be avoided for a consistent and correct description.